Everyone's talking about AI adoption. Almost nobody has the real numbers. Help us change that — and get the full report 👉 Engineers | Leaders

 The Bigram Baseline

-The simplest possible language model — predicting the next character from just the current one.
+The simplest possible language model — predicting the next character from the current one alone.

 • Explain how a bigram model uses an embedding table as its only learned component